Pawandeep16/advanced_legal_doc_analysis_tool/README.md

 install React Observer intersection
 - npm install react-intersection-observer

-install node mailer
-npm install nodemailer
+install emailjs - for getting mails npm install @emailjs/browser

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.